fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/02_c_some_examples.md

-It can be shown~\cite{censi16codesign} that the property of monotonicity is preserved by arbitrary interconnection, which means that there exists a monotone function $\ftor$ for the entire MCDP that is equivalent to the interconnection of the simple DPs~(\figref{mcdps}, right).
+It can be shown~\cite{censi16codesign} that the property of monotonicity is preserved by arbitrary interconnection, which means that there exists a monotone function 𝗁 for the entire MCDP that is equivalent to the interconnection of the simple DPs~(\figref{mcdps}, right).